jdchmiel/diy_iot_edu/wiki/lesson004.md

 #TAKEAWAY
 * If you follow the full tutorial you have built an arduino capable of running sketches.
 * You know the structure of a breadboard pin connection
+* you know how the pin numbering works on a dip form factor chip.
 * You are getting a picture of what additional components might be a good idea to buy and have on hand.